5 morning routine ideas that will make your whole day so much better.

-Wake up, snooze, wake up again, coffee, makeup, and out the door.
-That’s usually how most our morning routines go, but that’s really no way to start the day.
-Day after day of waking up stressed and rushed had me thinking, that something has got to change.
+Alarm, snooze, wake up, coffee, makeup, and out the door!
+Usually that’s how most of our morning routines go, but that’s really no way to be to starting your day.

 Most of our daily routines are so ingrained in us that we rarely think of changing them.
 But many of our morning habits aren’t helping us to be the most productive, joyful versions of ourselves.

-1. Waking up at the right time
+1. Wake up at same time every day

-And if you need some help to figure out your optimal time to go to bed to get the right amount of sleep, check out this useful sleep calculator for finding what your bed time should be.
+And if you need some help to figure out your optimal time to go to bed to get the right amount of sleep, check out this useful sleep calculator for finding when your bed time should be.

 2. Drinking a tall glass of water

-Drinking water is so beneficial, so easy, and so free, yet so easily overlooked.
-In a society where coffee is the universal sign of love (and energy and motivation and every other positive word that exists), the act of drinking a glass of water before that morning cup of coffee might seem difficult to accomplish.
+Drinking water is so beneficial, so easy, and free, yet so easily overlooked.
+In a world where coffee is the universal sign of love (and energy and motivation and every other positive word that exists), the act of drinking a glass of water before that morning cup might seem difficult to accomplish.

 And the benefits of drinking water don’t just stop there.
-Along with keeping your body hydrated, it improves your skin complexion, boots your immune system and helps you maintain a healthy weight.
+Along with keeping your body hydrated, drinking water improves your skin complexion, boost your immune system, and helps you maintain a healthy weight.

 3. Plan Your Day

-It’s a habit that’s definitely conducive to a productive morning routine and sets you up for a successful day.
-Making a to-do list will give your day structure, allowing you to prioritize and conquer more.
+It’s a habit that’s conducive to a productive morning routine and sets you up for a successful day.
+Making a to-do list with a schedule will give your day structure, allowing you to prioritize and conquer more.

 Share them with me in the comments below!